At last it’s warming up and the garden is greening up nicely as fresh new shoots and leaves appear. It’s time to sow…

 - Prune late flowering Clematis (Viticella) cutting plants back to about 45cm/18 inches tall.
 Tie in the new shoots of climbing plants to their support.
 Prune Lavender hedges taking care not to cut into the old wood.

 - When your borders are tidy and planted up add a mulch of organic material around the plants.
 This could be your own garden compost and leaf mould.
 Alternatively you can buy in well rotted manure or spent mushroom compost.
-Soft fruit, perennials, shrubs, climbers… in fact most garden plants benefit from a mulch which helps to retain moisture.
+Soft fruit, perennials, shrubs, climbers… in fact most garden plants benefit from a mulch which helps to retain moisture and cuts down on weed growth.

 - Prepare a border by forking over then raking to break up clods to make a seed bed for flowers, vegetables or herbs.
 Direct sow Hardy Annuals such as Poppies, Marigolds, Nigella, Cornflowers and Wildflowers to encourage pollinating insects.